Mahib09/apple_iphone_landingpage/README.md

 Version 0.03:

-- animation custome util made for stroll trigger
+- animation custom util made for stroll trigger
 - feature section added with video using the animation util
 - custom scroll triger action aded to video for restart on rescroll

+Version 0.04

+- Chip section made with framed video and texts
+- footer started